matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet-mostly-text.md

 has this problem.
 And there is no way to fix it.

 So what is the problem here?
 I am going to say the problem here is: we do not have any standard time management.
-OK?
 That may be a really confusing thing.
 Hopefully, it will not be as we go along.

 [Time 0:10:55]